 - Cooperative Federalism (Small Government “States’ Rights” Federalism) is the idea that the federal government and the state government share power equally.
-This is a more classically liberal form that allows for a wide range of differences between states, as it generally sacrifices some classical conservative central control (as the federal government can’t fully dictate policy, states have more flexibility to write their own rules).
+This is a more classically liberal form that allows for a wide range of differences between states.
+This form generally sacrifices some classical conservative central control for “states’ rights” (as the federal government can’t fully dictate policy, states have more flexibility to write their own rules).

 - A Confederation (Confederalism) typically, at least in more modern times (when not used as a synonym for a federation, as it often was in history), describes a union of States (or other self-governing bodies) that cooperate, but are only loosely beholden to a central government.
 Or, according to the CIA, “a union by compact or treaty between states, provinces, or territories, that creates a central government with limited powers.”
 In other words, if we consider a confederation to be a looser union of entities (like cooperative federalism) and a federation to be a union with a more prominent central government (like dual federalism), then we can see confederalism as a very classically liberal solution to unionism with a focus on states’ rights over central government.
 NOTE: To be clear, Although any type Union in which states or other entities retain power can be described as a Confederation (as it often was in history), given American history specifically, we typically would consider a confederacy to have a weak central power or no central power.
 It denotes “very small central government states’ rights focused federalism.”